Silicon-Slywater/dice_server/README.md

 ## Client Usage:
 Run the client, and enter the IP address of the server.
 Once connected, enter a username.

+*NOTE: Make sure the input buffer is cleared when receiving messages, due to the altered nature of CIN.

 ### Dice Commands:
 ```
 /d2   -   Roll a D2